EXPENSES AND ASSISTANCE

-In order to be considered for Crestmont Financial Assistance, both of the following steps must be completed by February 8, 2021.
+In order to be considered for Crestmont Financial Assistance for the 2022-23 school year, both of the following steps must be completed by February 1, 2022.
 Any applications or documents must be filled out completely, signed, and submitted.

-Note: If you are applying for rolling admissions after April, we will do our best to accommodate your request for financial assistance based on the factors stated above and the funds that remain.
+Note: If you are applying for rolling admissions, we will do our best to accommodate your request for financial assistance based on the factors stated above and the funds that remain.

-1. Submit online to NAIS the School and Student Services (SSS) Parents’ Financial Statement (PFS).
-The form is available at sssbynais.org.
+1. Submit online the School and Student Services (SSS) Parents’ Financial Statement (PFS).
+The form is available at https://sssandtadsfa.force.com/familyportal/.
 Crestmont’s school code is 2545.

 2. Submit Crestmont's Supplemental Financial Aid application.

-Letters announcing financial aid awards will be sent along with acceptance letters on Thursday, March 18, 2021.
+Letters announcing financial aid awards will be sent along with acceptance letters on March 17, 2022 at 12:00 p.m.